megastary/megastary/README.md

 ## 🌱 Learning

-All I do is learning every day.
+All I do is **learning**.
+Every single day.
 I learn by working.
-I wirk by learning.
+I work by learning.
 I learn by playing.
 I play by learning.

 ## 💞️ Collaborate